DUTKO & CHWIECKO DEFENDING RIGHTS - PROTECTING FAMILIES

 Most appeals are denied because they were filed too late or the issue was previously waived.
 If you wanted to discuss your appeal rights - the time is now!

-Attorney Dutko is a criminal lawyer that has helped clients fight against unjust criminal convictions in Reading, Allentown, Easton, and Pottsville.
-Call Dutko Law today and let us review your case for FREE!
+Attorneys Charles Dutko and Corey Chwiecko are criminal lawyers that have helped clients fight against unjust criminal convictions in Reading, Allentown, Easton, and Pottsville.
+Call Dutko & Chwiecko today and let us review your case for FREE!

-Click here to contact Dutko Law and get your Free Consultation
+Click here to contact Dutko & Chwiecko and get your Free Consultation